kyunwang/mediapipe_static_image/README.md

 # Mediapipe Python Static Image

 A simple Python setup of MediaPipe - using the Static Image setting

+The script does the following:
+- Detect hand(s) from images
+- Move detected images with and without annotation to the `export` directory
+- Generate a JSON for each image with:
+  - landmarks in float array format
+  - average of the center bounding box of the found hand

-Based on the [Mediapipe Python example][1] and [Google Colab Example][2]
+*Based on the [Mediapipe Python example][1] and [Google Colab Example][2]*

 # Getting Started